nickperkins/nickperkins.au/content/article/interactive-ai-copilot-training.md

 * Provide intuitive navigation
 * Enable flexibility and gather feedback

-## Conclusion: The Future of Technical Training
+## The Future of Technical Training?

 Using GitHub Copilot as an interactive tutor is a big shift in technical training.
 By mixing AI's accessibility with solid curriculum design, we create learning experiences that are more engaging, scalable, adaptive, and practical than traditional methods.
 AI doesn't replace human instructors; it enhances good instructional design, making high-quality technical training accessible to everyone.
 The future of technical training is interactive, intelligent, and incredibly engaging.